singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-ember-on-netlify.md

 #### Step 1: Add Your New Site

 ![step 1 - add](https://cloud.githubusercontent.com/assets/6520639/9803638/717820a6-57d9-11e5-838f-d2a732eb0a41.png)
-Creating a new site on netlify is simple.
+Creating a new app on netlify is simple.
 Once you've logged in, you'll be taken to https://app.netlify.com/sites.
 If you're just starting out, there's only one option.

 #### Step 2: Link to Your GitHub
 Clicking "New Site" brings you to this screen: